CleanCocoa/NSTableView-Printing/README.md

 ## Discussion

 `NSView`-based printing is a bit odd since it prints whatever `NSView.draw(_:)` produces.
 We can customzie that by overriding the `draw` method.
 But for a table view?
-Hm.
+Embedding a stock standard table view in a custom view hierarchy sounds more promising.

 To add a multi-line label on page, we cannot use the stock view-based printing options since the label is not part of the view hierarchy.
 We need to set up our own view hierarchy with all the to-be-printed views.